Nextiva / Blog / VoIP

 Work-from-Home Call Center

-Similar to a virtual call center, but specifically focuses on agents working from their homes.
+Like a virtual call center, it focuses on agents working from home.

-• Advantages: Flexibility for workers, reduced costs for physical space, and is scalable.
+• Advantages: Flexibility for workers, reduced costs for physical space, and scalability.

-• Challenges: As with virtual call centers, challenges are unreliable internet connection, data security concerns, and difficulties in managing remote teams.
+• Challenges: As with virtual call centers, challenges include unreliable internet connections, data security concerns, and difficulties managing remote teams.

 Inbound Call Center